sadok-belhadj/premier-league-title-race-forecast/README.md

 # Premier League Title Race Forecast

-A data-driven analysis and simulation of the 2026/27 Premier League title race.
+An educational Python project that simulates the 2026/27 Premier League title race.

 ## Objective

-This project estimates each team's probability of winning the 2026/27 Premier League using historical league performance, confirmed transfer activity, pre-season results and the published fixture list.
+Estimate each team's probability of winning the Premier League using previous-season performance and a Monte Carlo match simulation.

 ## Method

-The model will combine:
+The model:

-- Recent Premier League performance
+- Uses 2025/26 league points per game as the baseline for returning Premier League teams.
-- Goals scored, goals conceded and goal difference
-- Home and away performance
-- Confirmed signings and departures
+- Includes Coventry City, Ipswich Town and Hull City as promoted teams, using conservative assumed Premier League points-per-game baselines.
+- Applies higher uncertainty to promoted teams and teams with a new manager.
+- Simulates a full home-and-away league season across all 20 teams.
-- Pre-season results, given a lower weighting
+- Includes a simplified home-advantage assumption.
-- 2026/27 fixture difficulty
-- Monte Carlo season simulation
+- Repeats the season simulation thousands of times and records the champion in each run.

-## Key question

-Which teams are most likely to win the 2026/27 Premier League title?
+## Initial model result

+The current simulation identifies Arsenal as the leading title favourite, followed by Manchester City and Manchester United.

+The exact probabilities are generated in the notebook and can change when assumptions or inputs are updated.

-## Important limitation
+## Limitations

-This is an educational forecasting project, not a guarantee or betting recommendation.
-Football outcomes can change because of injuries, tactical changes, transfers, fixture changes and random events.
+This is an educational forecasting project, not betting advice.

+The current version does not fully model injuries, future transfers, individual players, tactical changes, fixture timing, European competition, or real match-level expected-goals data.
+Results represent the model’s assumptions, not certain predictions.

-## Tools
+## Tools used

 - Python
 - pandas
 - NumPy
 - matplotlib
-- requests
+- Google Colab

-## Status
+## Run the project

-In progress — collecting and validating data as of August 2026.
+Open `01_title_race_forecast.ipynb` in Google Colab and run all cells.